 Why do so many organizations make their business value messaging so incomprehensible to the very audience that they’re trying to attract?

-Large or small, global or local, companies continue to fill their websites, presentations and other collateral with text that probably impresses their boss, or their peers, but fails to resonate with customers.
+Large or small, global or local, companies continue to fill their websites, presentations and other collateral with text that probably impresses their CEO, or their peers.
+But epically fails to resonate with the people who (should) matter most: their customers.

 All this MBA Newbie talk of “zero-sum-based processes”, “robust metrics” and “value-added infomediaries” may well make you think that your company is bigger and cooler than it actually is.
 However, the fact is that prospective customers mentally switch-off from such language faster than you can say “Business Prevention Officer.”